From frequency-dependent models to frequency-independent enriched continua for mechanical metamaterials: Introduction

 Recently, so-called computational homogenization techniques have been proposed that complement these upscaling techniques to include the possibility of letting enriched continua of the micromorphic type emerge at the macroscopic scale \cite{liu2021computational,sridhar2016homogenization}.

 From our viewpoint, the micromorphic continuum structure can be postulated directly at the macroscopic scale (without trying to obtain it from a specific microstructure) and the metamaterials' properties specific to each metamaterial can be retrieved in a second instance by means of an inverse approach allowing to identify the micromorphic parameters.
 This avoids complex descriptions and hypotheses that have to be drawn at the microscopic-scale to achieve the desired upscaling and allows one to focus attention on the macroscopic metamaterials' properties that one wants to exploit at the engineering scale.
 However, it is not the aim of this paper to discuss how the specific examples presented here could be approached by reproducing the corresponding dispersion curves directly at the macroscopic scale (without starting from the specific microstructures) by using, e.g., the so-called relaxed micromorphic model.
-We address the interested reader to some of our previous papers for more details in this sense \cite{voss2022modeling,neff2020identification,d2020effective,d2017panorama,barbagallo2017transparent,rizzi2021exploring,rizzi2022boundary,rizzi2022metamaterial,ramirez2023multi,demore2022unfolding,rizzi2022towards,}.
+We address the interested reader to some of our previous papers for more details in this sense \cite{voss2022modeling,neff2020identification,d2020effective,d2017panorama,barbagallo2017transparent,rizzi2021exploring,rizzi2022boundary,rizzi2022metamaterial,ramirez2023multi,demore2022unfolding,rizzi2022towards,}. \angcor{Instead, the present paper will thoroughly show a detailed procedure that allows to construct a micromorphic-type (frequency-independent) continuum model starting from a given frequency-dependent Cauchy model.
+It will be shown that the two models are fully equivalent in the frequency domain, while only the micromorphic model results to be well defined both in the frequency and in the time domain thanks to the time-Fourier transform.}